opencurve/curve/tools-v2/README.md

 #### staus etcd

-get the etcd status of curvefs
+get the etcd status of curvebs

 Usage: